BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 ensuring that everyone understood that a false positive rate of 1% meant that out of every 100000 'negative' images, the model would still incorrectly classify ~ 1000 of them as positive.

+### Phase 3: Custom Training

 Based on the need to further reduce the false positive rate, I decided that I would try and train a new model.
 Thankfully, this turned out to be a good move.
 Machine Learning has continued to evolve rapidly over the last decade, just look at where we are now with generative models and LLMs, and in the 3 years since the original open source model was developed there had been many advances made in terms of model architectures and efficiency.

-When deploying ML onto an edge device there is a trade off between model performance (how good the model is at it's job) and device performance.
+When deploying ML onto an edge device there is a trade-off between model performance (how good the model is at it's job) and device performance.
 The general trend is that larger models with more parameters are more likely to be better at whatever they're trained to do, given sufficient training data.
 However, it's difficult to embed large models over a certain size, in terms of parameters, into edge devices because of hardware limitations (compute, battery life etc).
 This is likely to be an interesting conundrum faced by people trying to embed LLMs and generative models into edge devices.

 Fortunately, at the time of development there were a range of model architectures that had been purposely designed for mobile devices.
 At the time, the overall winner was mobilenetV3 from the [mobilenet][mobilenet] family.
 Although there are better options nowadays, at the time this offered the best trade off between model and device performance.
+I trained the MobileNetV3 model on AWS Sagemaker, using Sagemaker studio.
+An example of some of the helper scripts that enabled me to do this can be found [here][sagemaker-repo]

 [mobilenet]:https://keras.io/api/applications/mobilenet/

-I trained the MobileNetV3 model on AWS Sagemaker, using Sagemaker studio.
-An example of some of the helper scripts that enabled me to do this can be found [here][sagemaker-repo].
+### AWS Sagemaker

 When training models using Sagemaker, you've got 3 different options to choose from:

-Use the built in algorithms
+Use the built-in algorithms

 Use bespoke code that can be run in a pre-built docker container

-Provide your own bespoke code and container image.
+Provide your own bespoke code and docker image.

-In this specific I went for the second approach, using my own tensorflow code in the Sagemaker provided tensorflow container.
+I decided to go for the second approach, using my own tensorflow code in the Sagemaker provided tensorflow container.
+There some a few nuances to this approach, but generally I found it to be more straight forward than the other two options.
-This provided the best trade off between flexibility and ease.
-Historcially I've found the built in algorithms to be a bit awkward to configure.
+Using a Sagemaker provided tensorflow container was a good trade-off between flexibility and ease.
+Historically, I've found the built-in algorithms to be a bit awkward to configure and harder to prototype.

 [sagemaker-repo]:https://github.com/BenhamOT/aws-sagemaker-custom-training-example

-benefits of using Sagemaker - bayesian optimiation of the hyparameters, distributed training which the trainings runs up significantly

-The final thing I want to touch on is why the model was embedded into the app and not hosted in the cloud for example.
-Why embed into the device?
-Offline, online, cost, performance
+There are a variety of benefits that come from using Sagemaker, although they do come with a potentially chunky cost.
+You've got access to the best hardware (GPUs), which are required for training most of the larger models we see around nowadays.
+Training can also be easily distributed across multiple GPUs and therefore training times are dramatically reduced.
+This is a feature I found especially helpful as the model I was training could be trained locally but would take about 10 times longer.
+Hyperparameter tuning is also made easier using Sagemaker; you are able to specify how many training runs you want in total and the number of those you want to run in parallel.
+Sagemaker will then use it's builtin bayesian optimisation algorithm to intelligently search for the most optimal combination of parameters, based on a metric you provide.

+### The end

+3 years on and this application is still running in production, classifying screenshots.